SAINIAbhishek/fullstack_task-app/README.md

 npm run install:packages
 ```

-- Now clone the file **.env.example** of a server and save a copy as **.env** in the server directory and change the variables according to your needs.
+- Duplicate the file **.env.example** of a server and save a copy as **.env** in the server directory and change the variables according to your needs.

 ## How to run the backend part